 By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:
+You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set the root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Wolf CMS installation:

 CREATE DATABASE wolfcms CHARACTER SET utf8 COLLATE utf8_unicode_ci; CREATE USER 'wolfcmsuser'@'localhost' IDENTIFIED BY 'PASSWORD'; GRANT ALL PRIVILEGES ON `wolfcms`.* TO 'wolfcmsuser'@'localhost'; FLUSH PRIVILEGES;

 Download the latest stable version of Wolf CMS, At the moment of writing this article, it is version 0.8.2.
 Run the following command: